 N-Q

-Opacity: The quality of the paper defines the opaqueness of it.
+Opacity: The quality of the paper defines its opacity (i.e. whether or not you can see through it).
 If it isn’t opaque enough, your design might show through to the other side.

-Pantone Colour: A universal colour language that designers, printing companies and brand owners use.
-This helps the right colour to be achieved again and again.
+Pantone Colour (see also: Colour Separation, or Spot Colour): A universal colour language that designers, printing companies and brand owners use.
+It helps to ensure colour consistency across designed and printed products.

-Proofing: The best way to avoid expensive mistakes in printing.
+Proofing: A prototype of your final print that provides an accurate representation of how your design will look when professionally printed.
+Reviewing your print proof carefully is the best way to avoid expensive mistakes in printing.
 It’s important to pay close attention to the proofs you receive to ensure the design, copy and colour has no errors.

 R-S

-Register: To accurately position an image or text onto paper, register marks are used as reference points to help make sure the printing work is accurate at every step.
+Register: Marks used to accurately position an image or text onto paper, register marks are used as reference points.

 Satin Finish: A smooth and soft finish over the paper.